Lorah350/Capstone_3/README.md

 # Capstone_3
 For this capstone project, I analyzed four years of sales data from EmporiUm, a virtual student bookstore that operates both online and through physical retail locations.
-The goal of this project was to understand sales performance across time, product categories, and states within my assigned region.
+The goal of this project was to understand sales performance across time, product categories, and states within my assigned region (West).
 I also identified the top‑selling general‑audience books and their authors to support regional sales strategy.

 This analysis helps EmporiUm’s leadership team make informed decisions about inventory, marketing, and regional operations